C13L0/roll-your-own/README.md

 #### Place the oldsite folder in /var/www/html (or git clone the oldsite to this folder)
 1. Navigate to /sites (or /var/www/html if you didn’t create a symlink)
-2. Change the name of your folder to **oldsite.dev** (basically we are adding .dev and making sure the name of this folder matches the oldsite.dev name in the hosts file)
+2. Change the name of your folder to **oldsite.local** (basically we are adding .local and making sure the name of this folder matches the oldsite.local name in the hosts file)
 3. Navigate into the sites/default folder and delete any old settings.php
 4. Copy default.settings.php and rename it: **settings.php**
-5. In your browser, navigate to *localhost/oldsite.dev*
+5. In your browser, navigate to *localhost/oldsite.local*
 6. Complete the install process, making sure to complete the section when it asks for the database name and password.

 #### Install backup_migrate module
-1. cd into the root of the oldsite.dev
+1. cd into the root of the oldsite.local
 2. Download the backup_migrate module:

 ```Bash